smakni/ethernaut-openzeppelin/level10-re-entrancy/readme.md

 We are gonna exploit a re-entrancy vulnerability (solidity ^0.6.0) in the withdraw function In fact the msg.sender.call{value:_amount}("");
-Is called before our balance update and with no protection So we can call this until thew target balance is not empty with an exploit smart contrat's fallbakc function It will call again and again the withdraw function without updating our balance
+Is called before our balance update and with no protection So we can call this until thew target balance is empty with an exploit smart contrat's fallback function It will call again and again the withdraw function without updating our balance

 So for this exploti we are gonna: